sorekz/user-activity-report/README.md

 ## Need to know
 - Commits are only counted once.
 If you have `analyze-commits-on-all-branches` enabled then a commit that is part of multiple branches is only counted once.
 If you use merge commits a new commit with a new git ref is created and counted.
-- Commits that have been authored but not committed before `since-days` are not counted.
+- Commits that have been authored but not committed within the report time frame are not counted.
 The commit date is relevant.
-- A merged pull request is counted both in *Created PRs* and *Merged PRs* if it was created and merged within `since-days`
+- A merged pull request is counted both in *Created PRs* and *Merged PRs* if it was created and merged within the report time frame

 ## Rate limit cost
 The cost is nested so you can multiply each indention and sum it up.
 It is approximately:
 - 1 per 100 organization members
 - 1 per 100 repositories
   - 1 per 100 branches in each repository
-    - 1 per 100 commits since `since-days` in each branch
+    - 1 per 100 commits within the report time frame in each branch
-  - 1 per 100 issues created/updated `since-days` in each repository
+  - 1 per 100 issues created/updated `since-days` or `since` in each repository
     - 1 per 100 issue comments in each issue
   - 1 per 100 pull requests in each repository
     - 1 per 100 pull request comments in each pull request
   - 1 per 100 discussions in each repository
     - 1 per 100 discussion comments in each pull request

-Because the pull requests and discussions can not be queried based on a timestamp the action always fetches all but filters comments only for the objects that have updates (including added comments) since `since-days`.
+Because the pull requests and discussions can not be queried based on a timestamp the action always fetches all comments, but filters comments only for the objects that have updates (including added comments) since `since-days` or `since`.

 ## Limitations
 - Discussions can currently not be analyzed on GHES because the graphQL schema is missing fields compared to the schema on Github.com